Pike County, Missouri

 Pike County is a county on the eastern border of the U.S. state of Missouri, bounded by the Mississippi River.
-As of the 2010 census, the population was 18,516.
+As of the 2020 census, the population was 17,587.
 Its county seat is Bowling Green.
 Its namesake was a city in middle Kentucky, a region from where many early migrants came.
 The county was organized December 14, 1818, and named for explorer Zebulon Pike.
 The folksong "Sweet Betsy from Pike" is generally thought to be associated with Pike County, Missouri.

 Pike County is said to be the home of Momo (The Missouri Monster).
 The first reported sightings in the 1970s were traced to various locations throughout the county.

 History

+The first settler, other than Native Americans, was William Spencer who arrived in 1799.
+Spencer came for a salt spring now known as Spencer Lick, to start a salt-manufacturing business.
+The salt was made to be shipped to St. Louis, a new but growing town at the time.
+Spencer abandoned his business when unfriendly Native Americans became a threat to his safety.
+He relocated the enterprise to Ralls County.

-The history of Pike County is complicated by the fact that at its establishment in 1818, it included today's boundaries plus all counties north of it, plus the counties bordering all of them on the west, in total over 6 or 7 times larger than its current size, and thus covering the northeast border area of today's State of Missouri.
-Pike county and the counties north of it were gradually reduced in size by the creation of Ralls and subsequent new counties including Marion, Lewis, Clark, Scotland, Knox, Shelby, and Monroe.
+The history of Pike County is complicated by the fact that at its establishment in 1818, it included today's county boundaries, plus all counties north of it and those counties bordering all of them to the west, a total area of over six or seven times larger than its current size and thus covering most of the northeastern border area of today's state of Missouri.
+Pike County was gradually reduced in size by the creation of Ralls County and subsequent new counties, including Marion, Lewis, Clark, Scotland, Knox, Shelby, and Monroe.

 The county was first settled by migrants from the Upper South.
 Some, though not all, were sympathetic to the Confederate cause in later decades.
 After the end of the post-Civil-War Reconstruction era, some of the county's inhabitants enforced Jim Crow laws and racial segregation in the county to maintain what has been labeled by some as "white supremacy".
 This occurred despite the fact that key US/Unionist military operations to control "Confederate" upstarts were launched from Pike County and had bases there.

-In a violent period near the turn of the 20th century, five African Americans were tragically lynched in Pike County between 1891 and 1914.
+Five African Americans were tragically lynched in Pike County between 1883 and 1921.
 Among those were Curtis and Sam Young, who were both lynched for allegedly murdering the city marshall, Walter Meloan, on June 6, 1898, in Clarksville, a small town on the Mississippi River.
 Pike tied with Howard County, Missouri for the highest number of lynchings of African Americans in the state during this historical period.